 High state of charge

-Even though LFP batteries are safe to charge to 100% daily, the charging speed still tapers above 60-70% SOC.
+Even though LFP batteries can generally be charged to 100%, the charging speed still tapers above 60-70% SOC.
 The last 20-30% takes much longer than the first 60%.
 This is normal behavior to balance the LFP cells.
+Check your owner's manual for recommended charge limits.

 Charger power limited